zajacn/Saureus_6850_methylation/README.md

 ** What contrasts shall be calculated? (all clones vs ancestor? irrespective of growing condition?)
 * Find very consistent methylations (found in all the 3 replicates) and indicate them in the mtx data frame ** Here NZ reduced dataset to have it represented if and only if found in 2 out of 3 replicates from the same groupingConditions
+* Regions (from all strains) in the genome.. how "uniform" is the genome methylated? (white or black spots?)

 ## Questions to potentially adress
 * Intergene distances?